 G2 Rating: 4.4/5 on G2

-Best Use Case: Product teams already using Pendo for analytics and onboarding who want to add in-app NPS and feature feedback surveys without introducing a separate platform.
+Best Use Case: Product teams already using Pendo for analytics and onboarding who want to add in-app NPS and feature feedback surveys without bringing in a separate platform.

 Key Features